Estimated reading time: 15 minutes

 When should we plan for death?

-There’s no rule; however, if you have children, assets that you plan to leave, or deteriorating health, it’s best to have a will drawn up today.
+There’s no rule; however, if you have children, assets you plan to leave, or deteriorating health, it’s best to have a will drawn up today.

 Don’t wait.